 - (1) On 20 March 2020, the Commission adopted a Communication on the activation of the general escape clause2 of the Stability and Growth Pact.3 In its Communication, the Commission set out its view that, given the expected severe economic downturn resulting from the COVID-19 outbreak, the conditions to activate the general escape clause were met.
 On 23 March 2020, the Ministers of Finance of the Member States agreed with the assessment of the Commission.
 The general escape clause has granted Member States budgetary flexibility to deal with the crisis.
 It has facilitated the coordination of budgetary policies in times of severe economic downturn.
 Its activation allows for a temporary departure from the adjustment path towards the medium-term budgetary objective of each Member State, provided this does not endanger fiscal sustainability in the medium term.
-On 17 September 2020, in its Annual Sustainable Growth Strategy, the Commission announced that the general escape clause would remain active in 2021.4 - (2) On 20 July 2020, the Council recommended Estonia5 to take all necessary measures, in line with the general escape clause, to effectively address the pandemic, sustain the
+On 17 September 2020, in its Annual Sustainable Growth Strategy, the Commission announced that the general escape clause would remain active in 2021.4 - (2) On 20 July 2020, the Council recommended Finland5 to take all necessary measures, in line with the general escape clause, to effectively address the pandemic, sustain the economy and support the ensuing recovery.
+It also recommended Finland to pursue,

-OJ L 209, 2.8.1997, p.
+1 OJ L 209, 2.8.1997, p.
 1.

-The clause, as set out in Articles 5(1), 6(3), 9(1) and 10(3) of Regulation (EC) 1466/97 and Articles 3(5) and 5(2) of Regulation (EC) 1467/97, facilitates the coordination of budgetary policies in times of severe economic downturn.
+2 The clause, as set out in Articles 5(1), 6(3), 9(1) and 10(3) of Regulation (EC) 1466/97 and Articles 3(5) and 5(2) of Regulation (EC) 1467/97, facilitates the coordination of budgetary policies in times of severe economic downturn.

-Communication from the Commission to the Council on the activation of the general escape clause of the Stability and Growth Pact, Brussels, 20.3.2020, COM(2020) 123 final.
+3 Communication from the Commission to the Council on the activation of the general escape clause of the Stability and Growth Pact, Brussels, 20.3.2020, COM(2020) 123 final.

-Communication from the Commission on Annual Sustainable Growth Strategy 2021, Brussels, 17.9.2020, COM(2020) 575 final.
+4 Communication from the Commission on Annual Sustainable Growth Strategy 2021, Brussels, 17.9.2020, COM(2020) 575 final.

-Council Recommendation of 20 July 2020 on the National Reform Programme of the Estonia and delivering a Council opinion on the 2020 Stability Programme of the Estonia, OJ C 282, 26.8.2020, p.
-33.
+5 Council Recommendation of 20 July 2020 on the National Reform Programme of Finland and delivering a Council opinion on the 2020 Stability Programme of Finland, OJ C 282, 26.8.2020, p.
+171.